ABOUT

 Crohn’s and Colitis

-NALC has been lobbying Parliament to introduce The Public Lavatories Bill so that residents can have better access to toilets in their communities.
+NALC has been lobbying Parliament to introduce The Public Lavatories Bill so that residents can access toilets in their communities better.
 The bill sets out the need for easy access to toilets.

-NALC, therefore, believes that toilets which are in publically owned buildings should not pay business rates.
-NALC believes that easier access to toilets will help people, who need increased access to toilets will feel more comfortable venturing out in public.
+NALC, therefore, believes that toilets that are in publically owned buildings should not pay business rates.
+NALC believes that more accessible access to toilets will help people who need increased access to toilets feel more comfortable venturing out in public.

 What can councils do?